drak00/AI-plus-Chess/README.md

 ![Chess Board AI Mode](/misc/Chess.gif)\

-# STEAM CHESS ENGINE
+# AI+CHESS

 ## DESCRIPTION

-**STEAM CHESS ENGINE** (named after Steamledge), is a Chess engine focused on Artificial Intelligence written in Python (using python 3.7.7 and pygame 1.9.6).
-The engine has five files `main_menu.py`, `menu.py`, `main.py`, `engine.py` and `ai.py`.
+**AI+CHESS** is an open-source, easy-to-set-up educational platform with the vision of  implementing and understanding AI algorithms (Brute-force, Supervised, Unsupervised and Reinforcement learning) in the context of the beautiful game of chess.
+The chess logic and engine is written from scratch in python and the GUI is written with the pygame python library.

 ### Features

-*	GUI using pygame with a display resolution of 600 x600
+*	GUI (with piece-moving/capture sounds) display resolution of 600 x600
-*	Sounds for both piece moves and piece captures
-*	Voice commentary for both moves, stalemate and checkmate
+*	Voice commentary
 *	Square highlighting
-*	Interactive menu for easy access to each mode
+*	Game mode selection menus
-*	AI mode
+*	AI Vs AI mode
-*	Game playback after checkmate or stale (Human vs Human mode only)
+*	Game playback after checkmate or stale (Human vs Human mode currently)
 *	Minimax algorithm w/ Alpha-beta pruning.
 *	Move ordering based off heuristics (captures, promotions, e.t.c)
 *	Efficient board evaluation function

 ### Game Modes

 *	Human Vs Human
 *	AI Vs AI

+## COMING SOON:

+* Online mode
+* Stronger ML-based AI
+* Human vs AI mode

 # CODE DESCRIPTION

 Composed of five files:
-The `main_menu.py` is the main menu of the game, where user chooses between offline and online (in progress) modes The `menu.py` serves as an interface between the `main_menu.py` and `main.py`, connecting both files and providing the user with options to the various game modes available
+The `main_menu.py` Selects White or Black player as well as offline or online modes (online mode in the works) The `menu.py` Selects AI mode or human mode
-The `main.py` file is the GUI of the engine using pygame to display the chess board, chess pieces as well as the game simulation.
+The `main.py` Chess GUI using pygame
-The `engine.py` creates the chess objects (board, pieces, moves e.t.c) and their functionalities.
+The `engine.py` Creates the chess objects (board, pieces, moves e.t.c) and their game logics.
-The `ai.py` programs our AI bot. below is a detail description of each file
+The `ai.py` Simplistic mini-max  AI bot. below is a detail description of each file

 ## main_menu.py (GUI)

-This is the file to be run to start steam-chess.
-It uses the pygame module to display the menu window
-*	`option_format`: displays the option to choose from
-*	`menu`: functions that  displays the whole windows, captures events by user and links user to the menu
+Implements the first game menu with player and mode selections.

 ## menu.py (GUI)

-This links the `main_menu.py` with `main.py` (The chess board). it provides options on the various game modes to choose from.
-*	`display_main`: This function displays the main board (`main.py`) with the appropriate mode selected by the user (Human vs Human or AI vs AI)
-*	`player_format`: adds options to prompt users choice
-*	`main_menu`: displays the menu window, captures user events and links to main
+Implements the second menu from the main_menu with game mode selection and returning to main-menu T

 ## main.py (GUI)